-TLS (and it's predecessor SSL) is the preferred method of encrypting and protecting HTTP sessions between a client and an HTTP server.
-You can also read more about TLS/SSL.
-Flow and Flow Enterprise require that TLS/SSL be used for both user sessions and our connectivity to your source code repositories and ticketing systems.
+TLS (opens in new tab) is the preferred method of encrypting and protecting HTTP sessions between a client and an HTTP server.
+Flow Enterprise Server requires TLS/SSL be used for user sessions and connectivity to your source code repositories and ticketing systems.
 This is an essential part of our security commitment.

-When setting up Flow Enterprise, there are three scenarios for how you will obtain and manage your TLS/SSL certificates.
-These three scenarios are each very different and offer various pros and cons:
+When setting up Flow Enterprise Server, there are three ways to obtain and manage your TLS/SSL certificates.

-- Purchased Certificates: The most common method to obtain a TLS/SSL certificate is to purchase it from a public certificate authority like Verisign or DigiCert.
-These certificates will work in most browsers without problems.
+- Purchased certificates: The most common method to obtain a TLS/SSL certificate is to purchase it from a public certificate authority like Verisign or DigiCert.
+These certificates work in most browsers without problems.

-- Use a Company Wide Certificate Authority: For large companies that utilize many TLS/SSL certificates, it is more cost effective to create their own certificate authority and self-sign certificates.
+- Use a company-wide certificate authority: For large companies that use many TLS/SSL certificates, it is more cost effective to create their own certificate authority and self-sign certificates.

-- Create Your Own: This is the least expensive option, but will require your users to accept the certificate before their browser will recognize it.
+- Create your own: This is the least expensive option, but requires your users to accept the certificate before their browser can recognize it.

 In all of these cases, you can create certificates in three ways to meet your needs: